waldronlab/curatedMetagenomicData/CONTRIBUTING.md

 Authors welcome the addition of new metagenomic datasets provided that the raw data are hosted by NCBI/SRA and can be run through our [MetaPhlAn2 and HUMAnN2 pipeline](https://github.com/waldronlab/curatedMetagenomicData/tree/master/inst/pipeline).
 You can request the addition of a dataset by opening an issue on the [issue tracker](https://github.com/waldronlab/curatedMetagenomicData/issues), pointing us to the publication and raw data.

 You can speed up our ability to incorporate a new dataset by providing curated metadata.
 Metadata must satisfy a grammar that is defined by this [template](https://github.com/waldronlab/curatedMetagenomicData/blob/master/inst/extdata/template.csv).
-You can check that a data.frame object satisfies this grammar using the checkCuration() function in curatedMetagenomicData.
+You can check that a data.frame object satisfies this grammar using the checkCuration() function in *curatedMetagenomicData*.

 ## Using the curatedMetagenomicData Pipeline Yourself